 Because of its historical and spiritual significance, the Compostela is a prized document for many pilgrims.
 However, as we’ve mentioned in some of our other posts, you don’t need to be especially spiritual or religious to walk the Camino.
 Maybe you just want to appreciate the history and natural beauty of this ancient trail.
 In that case, the Pilgrim’s Office has another option for you.

-Pro-tip: The Parador Santiago de Compstela offers a free meal to ten pilgrims each day.
+Pro-tip: The Parador Santiago de Compostela offers a free meal to ten pilgrims each day.
 Just bring your completed Compostela with you.

 While some consider it not as “prestigious” as the Compostela, the Certificado fulfills essentially the same function: proving that you actually completed the Camino.
-(And those who would call it less prestigious are just looking for an excuse to be snobby.)
 This is the document that you will receive if you tell the Pilgrim’s Office that you completed the Camino for anything other than spiritual or religious reasons.

-Sometimes the Certificado will be issued to children, rather than the Compostela.
+Sometimes children will be issued the Certificado rather than the Compostela.
 The logic here is that children often haven’t yet grasped the deeper spiritual or religious meaning of the pilgrimage.
 There isn’t a strict age cutoff, but parents who travel with children 7 years of age or younger can expect their children to only receive the Certificado.